clairiel/Making_Movies_For_Archivists/Foundations/dynamic-narratives.md

 With film, we have the opportunity to combine images, sound, and text.
 Even with very simple elements, we can create a dynamic narrative.

+## Length

+Movies, especially promotional or educational should be no longer than necessary aka the shorter the better.

 ## Movement

 Adding movement is a key way to make a film more engaging for viewers.